alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 #### The _Immobilist_ Option

 The default option is to keep everything exactly as this year.

+Again, it is easy to estimate ticket prices since they remain the same.
+Repeating the format of this year would cost around €65k, and counting half of that from tickets would again place them at around €80.
+Many people bought reduced and discounted tickets, so we can simplify and say that we sold the equivalent of 400 full price tickets.
+This will come handy for the remaining estimations.

 Pros:
 * The result was not bad.